Real Estate Glossary

 HOMEOWNERS INSURANCE – An insurance policy that combines personal liability insurance and hazard insurance coverage for a dwelling and its contents.

-HOMEOWNERS WARRANTY – A type of insurance that is purchased by home buyers that will covers repairs to certain items in the home like heating or air conditioning systems if they break down within the coverage period.
+HOMEOWNERS WARRANTY – A type of insurance that is purchased by homebuyers that will cover repairs to specific items in the home like heating or air conditioning systems if they break down within the coverage period.
 Sometimes sellers purchase the warranty for new buyers.
 In some cases offering the warranty can help get a home sold.

 INVESTOR – Is usually a holder of a mortgage or the permanent lender for whom the mortgage banker services the loan.
 This could be any person or institution that invests in mortgages.

-JOINT TENANCY – Is a form of ownership or taking title to a property that each party owns the whole property and that ownership is not separate.
+JOINT TENANCY – This is a form of ownership or taking title to a property in that each party owns the whole property and that ownership is not separate.
 In the event of the death of one party, the survivor owns the property in its entirety.

 JUDGMENT – This is a decision (or judgment) made in a court of law.
-Judgments that require the repayment of a debt the court may place a lien against the debtor’s real property to be used as collateral for the judgment’s creditor.
+For judgments that require the repayment of a debt, the court may place a lien against the debtor’s real property to be used as collateral for the judgment’s creditor.

 JUMBO LOAN – A jumbo loan or mortgage is a home loan with a loan amount that exceeds conforming loan limits set by Fannie Mae and Freddie Mac.
-Currently for FishHawk Ranch homeowners and most of the United States that limit is $417,000.
-There are a few areas in the country that are considered high-cost areas and those areas have a limit that goes up to $625,500.
-To confirm the conforming loan limits in your area Fannie Mae has created a quick chart.
+Currently, for FishHawk Ranch and Hillsborough County, Florida, the FHA limit is $472,030.
+The conforming loan limit is $726,200.
+Loans for more than those limits will be Jumbo Loans.
+There are a few areas in the country that are considered high-cost areas, and those areas have a limit that goes up to $625,500.
+To confirm the conforming loan limits in your area, Fannie Mae has created a quick chart.